godatadriven/godatadriven-blog/content/bigdatasurvey-infographic.md

 Latex:

 <span class="lead">
 At the end of 2015 GoDataDriven published [the report of Big Data Survey](http://www.bigdatasurvey.nl), the first national research in The Netherlands about the use of data within organizations.
-The results of the survey have now been combined into one infographic.Fifteen Big Data insights combined into one infographic to help you boost your data driven operation in 2016</span>
+The results of the survey have now been combined into one infographic to help you boost your data driven operation in 2016.</span>

 ![Big Data Survey Infographic - header image](http://www.godatadriven.com/static/images/bigdatasurvey/infographic-bigdatasurvey-header.png